Lifetime Achievement in Psychology Award

 This annual award recognises and celebrates exceptional and sustained contributions in a career as a practitioner psychologist.

 It is anticipated that this award will be made to a psychologist near or after the end of their career.

-The award will confer life membership of the Society, and a commemorative certificate will be presented to the recipient at an appropriate Society conference.
-The recipient will also be invited to deliver an address at the conference.
+The award will confer life membership of the society, and a commemorative certificate will be presented to the recipient at the society's annual conference.

 Nominees should be:

 - Current or retired practitioners in any area of professional applied psychology